Increasing Access to Health Screenings

 Project Health is a key initiative of CVS Health’s continued commitment to improve access to health care and ensure that cost isn’t a barrier to important preventive services.
 Our free annual health screening events are held in select CVS Pharmacy locations nationwide, focused within communities with large multicultural and uninsured populations.
 They are open to everyone and do not require an appointment.

 “Our free health screenings can help identify health concerns or risk factors for participants who may not have access to care otherwise.
 Chronic conditions, which can often be life-threatening, can be treated very effectively when identified early, helping to improve a patient’s health and well-being, as well as reducing costs for both the patient and the overall health care delivery system,” said Troyen A. Brennan, M.D., Chief Medical Officer, CVS Health.

 Helping Customers on their Path to Better Health

-Project Health offers an array of free comprehensive health assessment screenings, including Body Mass Index (BMI), blood pressure, glucose1 and total cholesterol1 screenings, which can help detect risk for chronic conditions like diabetes, hypertension, and heart disease.
-The screening events also feature further information on weight management, diabetes resources, and smoking cessation programs.
+Project Health offers an array of free comprehensive health assessment screenings, including Body Mass Index (BMI), blood pressure, glucose and total cholesterol

 Once screened, patients have access to on-site consultations with bilingual nurse practitioners or physician assistants who will analyze results and refer patients who require additional medical care and follow up to no-cost or low-cost medical facilities nearby or to their primary care physician.